franzholz/mastertemplate/Documentation/ExtMasterTemplate/Administration/Installation/Index.rst

 |img-14|

 5.)
+Click on the "Includes" tab.
 The “CSS Styled Content” must be included as the first element if you have more.
 If you have a site with already included statics from extensions, then you must use the arrows to move the “CSS Styled Content” to the top on the left list.